carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Type constraints

-Type constraints restrict which types are legal for generic parameters or associated facets.
+Type constraints restrict which types are legal for a [facet binding](#facet-binding), like a facet parameter or associated facet.
 They help define semantics under which they should be called, and prevent incorrect calls.

 In general there are a number of different type relationships we would like to express, for example: